MobileTech-VA/Docs/docs/runeui/runeui.md

 ## Historical background

-For some historical background about the RuneUI and its authors, you can read this post in the forum:
+For a historical background about the RuneUI and its authors, read this:

 [[ About RuneAudio and Volumio ]](http://www.runeaudio.com/forum/about-runeaudio-and-volumio-t90.html)